TL;DR

 This is perhaps the single most important piece of advice for anyone taking out life insurance to leave a legacy.
 Writing your policy 'in trust' is a simple legal arrangement that has two profound benefits:

-- Avoids Inheritance Tax: When a policy is in a trust, the payout is not considered part of your estate for IHT purposes.
-This means the full amount goes to your beneficiaries, completely tax-free.
+- Avoids Inheritance Tax: When a policy is in a trust, the claim payment is not considered part of your estate for IHT purposes.
+This means the full amount goes to your beneficiaries, completely potentially tax-efficient.

 - Bypasses Probate: A trust is separate from your will.
-The payout from a trust can be made to your beneficiaries in a matter of days or weeks after the death certificate is issued.
-A payout that is part of your estate could be tied up in probate for months or even years.
+The claim payment from a trust can be made to your beneficiaries in a matter of days or weeks after the death certificate is issued.
+A claim payment that is part of your estate could be tied up in probate for months or even years.

 Think of a trust as a secure box.
 You put the policy in the box, name your grandchildren as the beneficiaries who can open it, and appoint trustees (usually trusted family members or a solicitor) to hold the key.

-At WeCovr, we help our clients set up trusts for their policies at no extra cost.
+A specialist at WeCovr or one of our broker partners can help our clients set up trusts for their policies subject to terms where applicable.
 It's a standard part of our service because we understand how crucial it is for effective legacy planning.

 Beyond a Legacy: Protecting Your Own Financial Future